CHAVI-India/draw/README.md

 1) create users_data directory in media folder.
 2) Install all dependencies from requirements.txt using "pip install -r requirements.txt"
+3) Activate the virtual environment.
-3) Start the server by executing "python manage.py runserver"
+4) Start the server by executing "python manage.py runserver"